LeoAnd00/CELLULAR/README.md

 You will need to unpack the data.
 You can do that as follows:
 ```
-tar -`vf data.rar  # Data for reproducing the work
+tar -xvf data.rar  # Data for reproducing the work
 tar -xvf tutorial.rar  # Data for the tutorials
 ```